lkcbharath/RoR-ComplaintManagement/README.md

     <!--...-->
     ```

-- The methods `current_user.try(:admin?)` and `current_user` can be used to check if the user is signed in and is an Admin or a regular user, for further UI improvements (check the Index & Show Views for an example).
+- The methods `current_user.try(:admin?)` and `current_user` can be used to check if the user is signed in and is an Admin or a regular user, for further UI improvements (check the modified Index & Show Views for an example).

 ### Objective 6:

-Disclaimer: This approach is not fully DRY due to issues I've run into with jQuery and Rails.
+Disclaimer: This approach (specifically the JS function and HTML+ERB form) is not fully DRY due to issues I've run into with jQuery and Rails.

 - To validate the title from the server-side (Model validation), add this line to the Complaint model: